PinkDiamond1/action-reaction/README.md

 ### Group Voting

 An action-reaction system allows a token to be used in combination with known wallets to build a collection of contracts for voting.
-For example, a simple binary choice can be achieved with one representitive being yes and the other being no, or zero and one or true/false.
-If one representitive obtains enough action tokens then the vote pass else it will continue until the vote ends and the larger holder wins.
+For example, a simple binary choice can be achieved with one representitive being yes and another being no, or zero and one or true/false, etc. If one representitive obtains enough action tokens then the vote passes else it will continue until the vote ends and the larger holder wins.
+The winner wins by submitting a transaction that updates the datum into a new state.

+### Micro-DAOs

-There are many situations in which a micro-DAO, some anon group of token holders, will be created and some form of voting may be required.
-The AR system may be applicable in case where a temporary voting token may spawn into existence for some period of time.
+There are many situations in which a micro-DAO, some anon group of token holders, will form and will require some form of voting.
+The AR system may be applicable in this case.
+A temporary voting token spawns into existence for some period of time which becomes the action token for an action-reaction system.
+Then other contracts can be built using the AR system that does whatever the micro-DAO needs.